 Two texts help illustrate Maimonides’s philosophical thinking and subsequent influence.
 The first is from The Code of Jewish Law, from a section called Hilkhot Talmud Torah, the “Laws of the Study of the Torah.”
-The text is from chapter 1:11–12, and it is a text that clearly reveals the agenda of Maimonides.
+The text is from chapter 1:11–12, and it clearly reveals the agenda of Maimonides.
 The text is a rephrasing of a Talmudic text which says that every Jewish student should divide his time into three parts.

 During the first part, you study the Bible; the second part, you study the Mishnah—the legal code of Jewish law; and the third part, the Gemarah or the Talmud, the commentary on the Mishnah.

-Now that’s simple enough, but Maimonides takes that same text which everyone knows and reinterprets it.
+That’s simple enough, but Maimonides takes that same text which everyone knows and reinterprets it.
 Maimonides says:

-The time allotted to study should be divided into three parts.
+“The time allotted to study should be divided into three parts.
 A third should be devoted to the written law—that is, the Bible; a third to the oral law; and the last third should be spent in reflection, deducing conclusions from premises, developing implications of statements, comparing dicta, studying the hermeneutical principles by which the Torah is interpreted, until one knows the essence of these principles and how to deduce what is permitted and what is forbidden from what one has learned traditionally.
-This is termed Talmud.
+This is termed Talmud.”

 An Audience with the King of Kings

 To paraphrase, a king is sitting in a palace.
-He’s surrounded by all kinds of rooms, exterior rooms, interior rooms and so on; then around the palace is a wall and then there’s a moat; and then there are areas that are farther away from the palace.
+He’s surrounded by all kinds of rooms: exterior rooms, interior rooms, and so on.
+Around the palace is a wall and then there’s a moat; and then there are areas that are farther away from the palace.
 He situates all kinds of people.
-There are people sitting on the other bank of the moat and then there are some who are in the moat, some who are in the castle, some in the exterior rooms, and then those who are in the interior rooms.
-And then there are those who got into the room to face the king.
+People are sitting on the other bank of the moat and then some are in the moat, some who are in the castle, some in the exterior rooms, and then those who are in the interior rooms.
+And then there are some who have gotten an audience to face the king.

 Something from Nothing?

-Now, why is it so important for religions that God creates out of nothing?
-Because if God is creating out of pre-existent matter, that places the limitation upon God.
+If God is creating out of pre-existent matter, that places the limitation upon God.
 God can only create what is possible from what exists, but the idea of God is that he is all-powerful; there are no limitations placed upon him.
-And, therefore, he can create out of nothing.
+Therefore, he can create out of nothing.
 That’s the idea.

-Learn more: Creation and Chaos in Genesis
+Learn more about creation and chaos in Genesis